swakita14/RecNexus/Milestones/Milestone2/Class_Project_Definition.md

         1. [T] Temporarily locking the commenting feature for users that have received a certain number of reports on their account/ comments
         2. [T] Permanently banning the account if the user reaches a certain number of reports

+11. [E] Ordering the current active discussion.
+    1. [F] Adding a menu/tab to ordering the discussion by popularity
+        1. [U] As a logged in user, I want to see the most popular discussions on the top of the queue so I can see which news are relevant to other users
+            1. [T] Add an up vote / down vote functionality and order the discussions by the votes.
+    2. [F] Adding a menu/tab to ordering the discussion by most recent
+        1. [U] As a logged in user, I want to see the most recent discussions on the top of the queue so I can be up to date with the news.
+            1. [T] Add a timestamp to the discussions, and order the discussions by the timestamp.

+12. [U] As a logged in user, I want to be able to select the categories of discussion that appears on my queue so I don’t view any discussions that do not interest me.

+13. [U] As a logged in user, I want to be able to view the actual posted news article so I can make my own judgement on the news.
+    1. [T] Adding a link to the news article

 ## Initial Architecture Envisioning